 Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873.
 Patients From rest of the world and India call +91-6283487321

 Signs And Symptoms In Adults

 Dry scaly skin is seen commonly in adults.
 Hands and feet are commonly affected.
-Besides, bend of elbows/knees, face, area around eyes and back of neck can be affected.
+Besides, the bend of elbows/knees, face, area around eyes and back of neck may get affected.

-1. No cause has been detected behind Atopic Dermatitis, but its appearance is attributed to dysfunction of immune system.
-Due to misguided immune system, there is increase in inflammatory cells causing skin inflammation.
+1. No cause has been detected behind atopic dermatitis, but its appearance is attributed to dysfunction of immune system.
+Due to a misguided immune system, there is an increase in inflammatory cells causing skin inflammation.

-2. Further it is considered that genetic factors also play a role in it.
-This is based on the evidence that the person with Atopic Dermatitis usually gives a family history of Eczema or other atopic disease like asthmahay fever / nasal allergy or food allergies.
-The word “atopic” refers to the tendency to produce a hypersensitive reaction to an allergen in a person with a strong genetic predisposing element.
-A person having a parent or sibling suffering from Atopic Dermatitis is at great risk of developing atopic dermatitis.
-Additionally, those with Atopic Dermatitis are at risk to get other atopic conditions like asthma, nasal allergy, food allergy, etc. Persons having Atopic Dermatitis have changes in the gene affecting production of filaggrin.
-Filaggrin is a protein responsible for conserving skin moisture and keeping strong skin barrier.
-If it is low, skin gets dry and skin barrier is altered due to which irritants and even virus, bacteria can gain entry causing skin infections.
+2. It is considered that genetic factors also play a role in it.
+This is based on the evidence that the person with atopic dermatitis usually shows a family historyof eczema or other atopic diseases like asthmahay fever / nasal allergy or food allergies.
+The word ‘atopic’ refers to the tendency to produce a hypersensitive reaction to an allergen in a person with a strong genetic predisposing element.
+A person having a parent or sibling suffering from atopic dermatitis is at great risk of developing atopic dermatitis.
+Additionally, those with atopic dermatitis are at risk to get infected with other atopic conditions like asthma, nasal allergy, food allergy, etc. Persons having atopic dermatitis show changes in the gene affecting production of filaggrin.
+Filaggrin is a protein responsible for conserving skin moisture and keeping the skin barrier strong.
+If it is low, skin gets dry and the skin barrier is altered due to which irritants and even virus, bacteria can gain entry causing skin infections.

-When children who are exposed to microorganisms early in their childhood, it helps build up their immune system and protects them against allergic diseases.
-So children in less hygienic environment are at less risk of Atopic Dermatitis.
-On the other hand, in children living in highly clean environments, the immune system does not get an opportunity to develop putting them at high risk of allergies.
+3. Hygiene Hypothesis When children are exposed to microorganisms early in their childhood, it helps build up their immune system and protects them against allergic diseases.
+So children in less hygienic environment are at less risk of developing atopic dermatitis.
+On the other hand, in children living in highly clean environments, the immune system does not get an opportunity to develop, putting them at high risk of allergies.

-4. In some, an excess of Staphylococcus aureus bacteria on skin can lead to Atopic Dermatitis
+4. In some, an excess of staphylococcus aureus bacteria on the skin can lead to atopic dermatitis

 Trigger And Worsening Factors

-Some of the trigger and worsening factors for Atopic Dermatitis include stress, weather changes (cold dry weather), woollens, synthetic clothes, dust mites, sweating, soaps, detergents, bathing with hot water.
-In some persons, certain food items, including egg, cow’s milk, gluten and fish, can worsen the condition.
+Some of the trigger and worsening factors for atopic dermatitis include stress, weather changes (cold dry weather), woollens, synthetic clothes, dust mites, sweating, soaps, detergents, bathing with hot water.
+In some persons, certain food items, like eggs, cow milk, gluten and fish, can worsen the condition.

 Pathophysiology

-2. Next is changes in the filaggrin gene affecting production of filaggrin.
-Filaggrin is a protein produced by keratinocytes skin cells.
-Filaggrin makes skin cells secrete moisturizing factors that keep the skin moisturized and maintain strong skin barrier.
-If it is low skin barrier gets disrupted, skin gets dry (xerosis).
+2. Another reason is changes in the filaggrin gene affecting production of filaggrin, a protein produced by keratinocytes skin cells.
+Filaggrin makes skin cells secrete moisturising factors that keep the skin moisturised and maintain a strong skin barrier.
+If the low skin barrier gets disrupted, skin gets dry (xerosis).
 As a result, allergens, irritants and even virus, bacteria can gain entry causing skin infections.

-3. In Atopic Dermatitis, there is release of pruritogens (mast cells, keratinocytes, T cells and eosinophils release pruritogens) that stimulates itching.
-These cells activate nerve fibers in the skin that leads to itching and pain sensation.
-Scratching the affected skin also contributes to the release of pruritogens leading to itch scratch cycle in which scratching increases the itching, so the more the person scratches, the more the itching gets worse or increases.
+3. In atopic dermatitis, there is release of pruritogens (mast cells, keratinocytes, T cells and eosinophils release pruritogens) that stimulate itching.
+These cells activate nerve fibers in the skin that lead to itching and pain sensation.
+Scratching the affected area of the skin also contributes to the release of pruritogens leading to itch scratch cycle in which scratching increases the itching.
+The more the person scratches, the more the itching gets worse or increases.

+Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873.
+Patients From rest of the world and India call +91-6283487321